jfmartinz/ResourceHub/Data Science/readme.md

 ### YouTube Channels

-> You can condider these YouTube Channel for learning Data Science:
+> You can consider these YouTube Channel for learning Data Science:

 <table width="100%">
       <tr>